iakubovskii7/mobile-app-analytics/README.md

-# mobile-app-analytics
+# Engineering and analytics for mobile data

-Engineering &amp; Analytics Pet Project in mobile application domain
+Engineering & Analytics Pet Project in mobile application domain